Are you ready to start preparing for maternity leave?

 As a solo practitioner, the buck stops with you.
 You cannot pick up and take a hot air balloon ride around the globe anytime you well please, even though you might like to.
 You owe your clients duties, and, even once you’ve taken care of their needs, you have those oh so fun administrative responsibilities to worry about.
 Now, throw a new baby in the mix, and your head might explode.
-Before you take maternity or family leave, you must prepare.
-That’s smart lawyering.
+Smart lawyering means thoroughly preparing for maternity leave (or family leave).
 What better way to learn how to do this then from practitioners who have been there and done it themselves.
 This post is the first of a two-part series on planning for maternity or family leave as a solo practitioner.
 In this first post, Cambridge family law attorney, Alison Silber, provides some excellent insight based on her own experience.
 Alison maintains a blog and is the co-author of “Custody of Children in Mixed-Status Families: Preventing the Misunderstanding and Misuse of Immigration Status in State-Court Custody Proceedings”, which appeared in the Summer 2013 issue of Family Law Quarterly.

 . . .